Explorer Of The Seas accidents and incidents

 |19 July 2018||Crew / Passenger Injuries and Overboards|

 (overboard) On July 19, 2018, two male crew fell overboard while working on a lifeboat on the ship navigating near Victoria BC (Canada).
-Both crew were recovered (alive) by another vessel (pilot boat C-Tow Victoria).
+Both crews were recovered (alive) by another vessel (pilot boat C-Tow Victoria).
 They were assessed for injuries and returned to the liner.
-A 3rd crew was initially reported missing, but was later found on the boat.
+A 3rd crew was initially reported missing but was later found on the boat.
 The lifeboat was towed for a while then restarted and hoisted back on the liner.

 The incident occurred during 7-day Alaska Glacier cruise (itinerary July 13-20) roundtrip from homeport Seattle WA to Juneau, Skagway, Tracy Arm Fjord, and Victoria (Canada).